pramnora/julia/README.md

 **NOTE(1):** When initially setting up the Julia program...make sure to check include in PATH...;
              otherwise, Windows will NOT be able to find the program
-             when you try running it through DOS by typing in the keyword: julia.
+             when you try running it through DOS
+             by typing in the keyword: julia.

-**NOTE(2):** The file extension for julia program code file is: [.jl]
+**NOTE(2):** The file extension for julia program code file is: [.jl];
+             do NOT try saving the file as being called: [.js.txt]...;
+             ...as Julia does NOT understand how to read plain [.txt] files?!
+             You might need to save the Notepad file...
+             by, deliberately, stating save as: All Files/
+             as opposed to the default saving method which is: [.txt].

 **NOTE(3):** At the current date: *Wed 15th Sep 2021* I seem to have downloaded Julia version: 1.6.2

 -----